Make-School-Courses/CS-1.2-Intro-Data-Structures/ReadMe.md

 By the end of this course, students will be able to:

-1. Implement core linear and non-linear data structures.
+1. Implement linear and non-linear data structures, including: stacks, queues, singly linked lists, hash tables, trees, and graphs.
 1. Understand the advantages and applications of different data structures.
-1. Implement search and soring alogirthms and analyze their complexities.
+1. Implement iterative and recursive search and sorting algorithms.
+1. Analyze the time and space complexity of iterative and recursive algorithms.
 1. Solve open ended real-world and interview problems and select appropriate data structures/algorithms based on requirements.

 ## Prerequisites